 Renewing your NIE

 The little green cards with NIE numbers don’t expire.
 Temporary NIE certificates are invalid once they are out of date even though the NIE number is still fine.
+The number is valid, but the certificate isn’t and you need to update it in order to use it.

 How to change a NIE